 Reporting your accident is always required but is especially important if you have uninsured motorist protection.
 If you have this type of coverage, your insurance company can cover your related accident expenses and losses, even if you were a hit and run victim.

-Discuss Your Case with a Car Accident Attorney
+Discuss Your Case with a Car Accident Lawyer

 Hit and run accidents can be particularly challenging to handle alone.
 A qualified car accident lawyer will handle your claim to ensure you get the compensation you deserve.